-How to apply Applications must be made using the Common Application Form from your home borough by Sunday 31 October 2021.
-For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2022-23-open-days Details are also available from the school directly.
+Applications must be made using the Common Application Form from your home borough by Sunday 31 October 2021.

+For information about this school's open days, please visit our website: lambeth.gov.uk/apply-for-a-secondary-school-place-for-2022-23-open-days applications are considered against the criteria below.
+After the admission of students with an Education, Health and Care Plan, the criteria are applied in the following order: